silviamaggi/smd-com/_posts/2020-02-28-the-station-of-being-bus-stop.md

 During the first couple of weeks after the opening, the studio observed a 35% increase in usage.

-Take a look at the video below, what do you think?

 {% include pattern-video.html id="GsdXOyJvnZM" title="Station of Being is an interactive Arctic bus stop" %}